jesshill/Onish_lab/protocols/Transgenics_Microinjection_Crosses/20230803_EON_Lab_Microinjection-Transgene-Integration.md

-﻿**Onish Lab: *C. elegans* Microinjection Protocol**
+## ﻿***C. elegans* Microinjection Protocol**

+Date: 08-03-2023

+Author: Jessica Hill (adapted from literature and the Hoerndli lab)

+---

-**EQUIPMENT**
+### **EQUIPMENT**

-Microinjection needles
+- Microinjection needles
   - Pull needles fresh or keep from accumulating dust.

-Injection pads
+- Injection pads
   - Make 2% w/v agar pads with Nanopore water.
     - Heat in microwave.
 Dispense while hot using Pasteur Pipette.
 Technique is to use 1 drop per coverslip and let another coverslip drop on top.
 Then let cool ~5 min and uncover.
 Dry pads overnight.
     - Alternatively, can make same day and dry in 37C incubator.
   - Use the 22x50 glass coverslips (Fisher, cat: 12-548-5E) to mount the agar pad on and to flatten the agar drop.

-Injection oil
+- Injection oil
   - Use Halocarbon oil.

-Worm pick
+- Worm pick

-Paint brush

-M9 buffer for recovery
+- M9 buffer for recovery

-Worms
+- Worms
   - Want worms to be late L4 to YA stage.
 Want about 1 – 3 or 1 – 5 embryos present in the worm.
   - Wormbook: Well fed, young to middle aged (> 1 day old) gravid hermaphrodites with a full but single row of eggs.

-NGM/OP50 plates
+- NGM/OP50 plates
   - Want 1 per injected worm.

-Microinjection needle loading pipettes
+- Microinjection needle loading pipettes
   - Use a P2 pipette to load the microinjection needle.

-DNA for injection (either plasmid or linear fragments)
+- DNA for injection (either plasmid or linear fragments)
   - For isolation of plasmids, use the PureLink HQ Mini Plasmid DNA Purification Kit (Invitrogen; K2100-01).
 The optional wash step in this protocol is NOT optional.
     - Isolated plasmids should be kept/used for about 1 month in -20C.
 Then need to be renewed.

-**PROTOCOL**
+### **PROTOCOL**

-Injection
+**Injection**

 1. Prepare DNA mix for injection (20 uL).
 Once prepared, centrifuge (30 min, 12,000g, 4C) and remove 10 – 15 uL off the top and transfer to a clean tube.
 Use this for injecting.
 Store on ice.
    1. Keep DNA mix in the fridge for further use, but don’t keep/use for more than 1 week.